School of Lifespan Development and Educational Services

 - Kent Campus

-Applicants will be assessed holistically, considering academic credentials; standardized test scores of reading, writing and mathematics; academic or professional references; non-academic criteria; and other specific program criteria .
+Applicants are assessed holistically, considering academic credentials, academic or professional references, non-academic criteria and other specific program criteria .

 - Bachelor's degree from an accredited institution

 - Goal Statement